machinelearning2014/deepthoughtai-evo-site/paper.md

 | MATHS (formal) | `lake build` in Lean 4 container | Persistent proof library; theorems importable by future proofs |
 | REASON | `swipl` KB load check | Cross-turn KB persistence; reusable reasoning modules |

-**CODE scratch pad** operates in two modes chosen by the agent during the K1 (inspect) step. **Inline mode** writes files via the GitHub API, dispatches CI via `workflow_dispatch`, and polls for results — suited for single-file fixes. **Codespace mode** spins up a GitHub Codespace via `gh codespace create`, giving the agent a real terminal for iterative debugging, multi-file refactors, and test-suite-driven development.
-After verification the agent creates a PR and tears down the Codespace.
+The primary CODE state lives in the authoritative `CodeWorkspace`: the CLI binds it to the active local directory, while the web application selects a managed clone.
+The workspace is persistent for the conversation and exposes revision tokens, atomic edit transactions, undo records, structured Git operations, an application-owned permission broker, and explicit publishing.
+A complex plan is tied to the current revision so that a stale plan cannot silently authorize later edits.

 **MATHS/formal scratch pad** (`prove_scratch_pad` tool) stores `.lean` proof files in `Proofs/<theorem>/` directories.
 The `lake build` CI verifies that proofs compile against Mathlib.
 Over time, this accumulates a growing library of verified theorems — turning one-shot verification into a reusable proof asset.

-**REASON scratch pad** (`reason_scratch_pad` tool) stores Prolog knowledge bases in `kb/<topic>/` directories.
-The `swipl` CI loads every `.pl` file and verifies the KB has no syntax errors, missing predicates, or initialization failures.
-Multi-turn REASON tasks accumulate premises, derived conclusions, and assumption-dependence classifications across sessions instead of rebuilding from scratch each turn.
+**REASON scratch pad** (`reason_scratch_pad`) can persist Prolog files and validate that they load.
+This durability must not be confused with `prolog_exec` semantics: each execution is isolated and must include all facts, predicates, rules, and queries required for that call.

-Tool selection follows a **CAPABILITY PRIORITY RULE**: model knowledge may suggest candidate approaches but is not a tool result.
-The REASON tier requires prolog_exec as its primary evidence regardless of whether the answer seems obvious from training data.
-This prevents unnecessary tool invocations for simple queries while ensuring structured evidence for reasoning tasks.
+Tool selection follows a **capability priority rule**: model knowledge may suggest an approach but is neither current evidence nor a tool result.
+REASON requires `prolog_exec`; non-Prolog evidence is requested by deriving `need_capability/2`, executing the relevant tool, and rebuilding a complete enriched Prolog program.

 ### 2.7 The Transport and Run Architecture

-EVO's web interface uses a **WebSocket-based transport** with persistent run objects that survive client disconnects.
-This replaces the earlier NDJSON-over-HTTP streaming approach, which was vulnerable to proxy timeouts during long-running agent sessions (30-300 seconds per turn).
+EVO's web interface uses a **WebSocket-first transport** with persistent run objects that survive client disconnects.
+NDJSON remains available at `/api/runs/{run_id}/events` as a recovery and compatibility path rather than being removed.

 **Run Manager.** A singleton `RunManager` owns all active runs.
 Each run is a first-class object with:
 - An independent worker thread running the agent's `think()` pipeline — spawned once and left to run regardless of client connectivity
 - A thread-safe `queue.Queue` bridging the worker thread to the WebSocket handler — the worker pushes events via `put_nowait()`; the async handler polls via `run_in_executor`
 - A bounded replay deque (max 2000 events) for reconnection catch-up
 - A `threading.Event` for user-initiated cancellation
+- An opaque URL-safe run identifier, username ownership checks, and a per-conversation lock

-This architecture decouples run lifecycle from HTTP request handlers. `POST /api/ask` returns a `{run_id}` within ~5ms and the worker thread starts independently.
-The client then opens a WebSocket to `/ws/{run_id}?lastSeq=0` to receive events.
+This architecture decouples run lifecycle from HTTP request handlers. `POST /api/ask` returns a run identifier and starts work independently.
+The client then opens `/ws/{run_id}` and supplies its last observed sequence when reconnecting.
+A status endpoint supports recovery without attaching a second worker.

 **Event delivery.** Events flow through a two-phase pipeline on each WebSocket connection: